Vĩnh Phúc province: Administrative divisions

 They are further subdivided into 12 commune-level towns (or townlets), 112 communes, and 13 wards.

+Specialty

+Tay Dinh banh gio, also known as sun cake, is a famous Vinh Phuc specialty for a long time.
+This is an indispensable dish in traditional Tet holidays and some other holidays of the people of Tay Dinh - Vinh Phuc like banh chung.
+With long-standing accumulated experience, accompanied by the creativity of Tay Dinh villagers, they have created a specialty with bold flavors and unique features of Tay Dinh banh gio.
+The cake has a beautiful golden brown color.
+When eating, we can feel the aroma of rice and the chewiness of the cake, combined with sugar or molasses to create a characteristic sweet and cool taste.

 Events

 Closure of Sơn Lôi Commune during the COVID-19 pandemic

 On February 13, 2020, Vĩnh Phúc province has decided to lock down Sơn Lôi Commune - a rural community of over 10,600 in Bình Xuyên District - for fourteen days as an effort to contain the disease caused by the Severe acute respiratory syndrome coronavirus 2 (SARS-CoV 2) virus.
-Seven of the total of sixteen people contracted the virus in Vietnam are residents of Sơn Lôi Commune - including a three-month-old girl.
+Seven of the total of sixteen people who contracted the virus in Vietnam are residents of Sơn Lôi Commune - including a three-month-old girl.
 Authorities have established mobile shops and provided food and face masks to the community.